 - Click the toggle buttons in the Included column referring to the Wilkes-Barre DC, Vicksburg DC, and Elko DC.

-- Click OK to close the dialog box and apply the changes.
+- Click Save to close the dialog box and apply the changes.

 Now we can move on to define sourcing and inventory policies.